Prometheus-X-association/lomct/docs/design-document.md

 ### Don't have an LRS ?
 If you don't have an LRS you can directly add the LRS of Inokufu in the primary source link :
+- Configure the primary source link : https://lrs.dataspace.inokufu.com/data/xAPI
+- Configure the primary source basic auth : NzkxMjlhNzRmNjUyZmI0NmU0NTA5Y2Y5MTdkMmY0ZWU1YjkxYjZkYTo4YWU0MGNhNjJjMmM4NTE4YzZjMzAwZDBhNGI4OTE4YTI0M2I1YjRl

+For the secondary source link you can add this LRS :
 - Configure the secondary source link : https://lrs.dataspace.inokufu.com/data/xAPI
-    - Configure the secondary source basic auth : NzkxMjlhNzRmNjUyZmI0NmU0NTA5Y2Y5MTdkMmY0ZWU1YjkxYjZkYTo4YWU0MGNhNjJjMmM4NTE4YzZjMzAwZDBhNGI4OTE4YTI0M2I1YjRl
+- Configure the secondary source basic auth : Njk2NjM2MGVhYzYxYTQxN2MxOGMyMTA0MjgxZmMzYmNkNGMyZmQ2MDpiN2NkNDgyNzdmNjBhMWFjODc3MjEzMWYxNmI3ODU5ZjE5NWI1MTVh

 ## Test
 The LOMCT testing strategy will focus on ensuring the accuracy, reliability, and performance of its functionality.
 We will use a combination of unit testing, integration testing, and user interface testing.
 The test environment will reproduce conditions similar to those in production in order to accurately validate BB behavior.
 Acceptance criteria will be defined based on user stories, functional requirements, and performance criteria.